Last Updated on 14th April 2026

 1. Did your grandparent die without a will?

-If someone passes away without having made a will then their money and property will be distributed in accordance with what are known as the intestacy rules.
+If someone passes away without having made a will, then their money and property will be distributed under the intestacy rules.

 Under the intestacy rules, where a last surviving grandparent has a child who has predeceased them, then that deceased child’s share of the estate will pass to their own children (ie the grandparent’s grandchildren) in equal shares.